Tony Oxley: Biography

-Oxley was born in Sheffield, England.
-A self-taught pianist by the age of eight, he first began playing the drums at seventeen.
-In Sheffield he was taught by Haydon Cook, who had returned to the city after a long residency in the 1950s at Ronnie Scott's in London.
-While in the Black Watch military band from 1957 to 1960, he studied music theory and improved his drumming technique.
-From 1960 to 1964 he led a quartet which performed locally in England.
-In 1963, he began working with Gavin Bryars and guitarist Derek Bailey, in a trio known as Joseph Holbrooke.
+By 1963 Oxley was also playing Saturday afternoon gigs with other aspiring young jazz musicians at the Grapes pub in Sheffield.
+In 1963 he began working with Gavin Bryars and guitarist Derek Bailey, in a trio known as Joseph Holbrooke.
 Oxley moved to London in 1966 and became house drummer at Ronnie Scott's, where he accompanied visiting musicians such as Joe Henderson, Lee Konitz, Charlie Mariano, Stan Getz, Sonny Rollins, and Bill Evans until the early 1970s.
-He was a member of bands led by Gordon Beck, Alan Skidmore, and Mike Pyne.
+He was a member of bands led by Gordon Beck and Mike Pyne.